unthoughts/unthoughts.github.io/_posts/2025-08-16-AMMs:-hyperbolas-vs-circles.md

 # Circle AMM

 A circle centered about the origin makes little sense economically since it allows for negative supplies.
 Instead, let's take the circle centered about some $(a,b)\in \mathbb R^2$ in the positive quadrant.
-Our circles are fibers of the Euclidean distance from it, and we'll only look those of sufficiently small radius $r\leq\|(a,b)\|_2$ to avoid negative supplies.
+Our circles are fibers of the Euclidean distance from it, and we'll only look those of sufficiently small radius $r\leq\Vert(a,b)\Vert _2$ to avoid negative supplies.

 $$
 f(x,y)=d_2((x,y),(a,b))=\sqrt{(x-a)^2+(y-b)^2}